cockles98/Body_Attraction_Simulator/README.md

 * `num_bodies`: Number of bodies in the system.
 * `plot_scale`: List with (3,2) format of plot scale limits in X,Y and Z.
 * The other parameters are defined to customize the animation and they're very intuitive, however, I will leave some examples below using all the available parameters.

-# Code Structure
-n_body_solver_3d:
-* The code begins with parameter checks to ensure the coherence of input data.
-* `n_body_acceleration` function calculates the acceleration suffered by each body based on masses and current positions.
-* For each time moment, uses `n_body_acceleration` within the RK4 integration method to numerically solve the system of ODEs and determine the motion suffered by each body (final position of each body).
-* Returns a list with all bodies final positions in each time moment (bodies_pos_list), the number of time moments calculated, the number of bodies in the system

-animation_3d:
-* The code begins with parameter checks to ensure the coherence of input data.
-* Creates a 3D graph with all bodies using their positions at each time moment.
-* Then synthesize all the graphics into an animation.